dannyfabricant/pcswm/README.md

 Built for an ongoing collaborative project between the Natural Sciences and New Media departments at Purchase College, I am developing a system for the collection of data about storm water runoff from our W1 and W2 parking lots.

+A Raspberry Pi uses an Ultrasonic rangefinder and a camera to record water level at storm water runnoff sites.
+It records water height and takes a picture of the scene on a USB drive.

-_should a sensor break there are detailed setup instructions below_.
+_should a sensor or Pi break there are detailed setup instructions below_.

 ## Usage
 ### _Make sure the switch is set to run before connecting the raspberry pi to power_